IT TAKES A VILLAGE

 “But we’re citizens now and they have to treat us as citizens.”

-Dadi’s cheeks had sunk until the bones jutted against her skin, and her hair had faded to thin and white, foreshadowing the day when the colorful old woman would fade into a memory.
+Over the years, Dadi’s cheeks had sunk into the bones now jutting against her tissue thin skin, and her hair had faded to thin and white, foreshadowing the day when the colorful energetic woman from her childhood would return as a memory.

-At first, Shelly had been more relaxed about George.
+At first, Shelly had felt more relaxed about George.
 He was voracious about his prized “American” education.
-When Charlie had moved in, he absorbed that attitude.
+When Charlie had moved in, he also absorbed that attitude.
 She happily concluded this was another example of how immigrants fuel America’s engine.

 “Michaela.
 You’ll see her.”
 Lucky winked at Shelly.
 “Now, don’t worry, I met Harry at her age.”